PhyloSketch App User Manual

 previous program which was introduced in [Francis et al., 2021].
 The program uses some of the

 same code as our SplitsTree app [Huson and Bryant, 2024].
+However, most of the code and

 2 Installation